gnss-ro/aws-opendata/awsgnssroutils/README.md

 **Executing queries.** All queries to the AWS repository of RO data are executed through an instance of the *RODatabaseClient* class.
 The results of queries are instances of class OccList.
-Create an instance of the portal class by...
+Create an instance of the portal class in Python as...

 ```
-> from awsgnssroutils.database import RODatabaseClient
+from awsgnssroutils.database import RODatabaseClient
-> rodb = RODatabaseClient()
+rodb = RODatabaseClient()
 ```

 in which *rodb* is an interface directly to the AWS S3 bucket to access